"So much things to say right now. We’ve got so much things to say." Bob Marley

 - Current DBS certification and public liability insurance.

-- Strong understanding of and/or awareness of our activities, and an appreciation of the heritage of the Jamaica Society, its members and community at large.
+- Strong understanding of and/or awareness of our activities, and an appreciation of the heritage of the Jamaica Society, its members and

 - Experience of working with a range of ages from older audiences to families with young children.